HTTP Client 4.0

 The Tour of Heroes HTTP client demo

 The first demo is a mini-version of the tutorial’s “Tour of Heroes” (ToH) application.

-This version gets some heroes from the server, displays them in a list, lets us add new heroes, and saves them to the server.
+This version gets some heroes from the server, displays them in a list, lets the user add new heroes, and saves them to the server.

 BrowserClient client to communicate via XMLHttpRequest (XHR).